One problem with using files on the server is that if you delete it you are not able to get it back.

 To inform the user about the greyhole --empty-attic command there could be a notice/warning in the WebGUI that takes the user to a page which informs them what the command does, how to recover previously deleted files in case there is something they want back and finally a button that runs the command.
 This should ensure the newly created recycle bin share can start with a clean slate while also giving the user a chance to rescue their data.

-#3 Updated by cpg almost 10 years ago
+#3 Updated by cpg about 10 years ago

 - Status changed from New to Feedback